davidvossel/kubevirt-folder-view/README.md

 Now let's say there are two development teams.
 One team is responsible for web-app-a and the other is responsible for web-app-b.
 These teams need the access to debug their application in production, but we only want to grant each team access to the VMs they are responsible for.

-This can be achieved using NamespacedFolders within the `prod-web-apps` folder to give each team access to only the specific VirtualMachines hosting their application.
+This can be achieved using NamespacedFolders within the `prod-web-apps` namespace to give each team access to only the specific VirtualMachines hosting their application.
 Expressing this in YAML would look something like the following.

 ```yaml
 apiVersion: kubevirtfolderview.kubevirt.io.github.com/v1alpha1